bbulkow/FastLED-idf/README.md

 ## lots of make threads makes dev hard

+This is just a whine about esp-idf.

 It seems `idf.py build` uses cores+2.
-That means when you're actually building your component, you're in line with all the other esp idf components, and you'll see a lot of stuff compile then finally what you want.
+That means when you're actually building your component, you're compiling all the other esp idf components, and you'll see a lot of stuff compile then finally what you want.

 The best way is to do a few builds - which will all fail, and the other components without errors ( the ones in esp-idf ) will finally get built, then you'll be left with only your errors.

 Building without `-j` parallelism would be nice, but I haven't found a way to do that.
 And, it would be slow.